Cbhihe/Doc_git-quickstart/Readme.md

 ### Copyright

-    Copyright (c) 2017-2022 Cedric Bhihe
+    Copyright (c) 2018, 2020, 2022 Cedric Bhihe

 You may reproduce and distribute the present document freely (as in “free beer”), provided you comply with three conditions:

-- this version's author's name, Cedric Bhihe, must be quoted in full, as well as his affiliation at time of creation (2018),
+- the author's name, Cedric Bhihe, must be quoted in full, as well as his affiliation at time of creation (i.e. 2018),
 - the original version's author's name, Jordi Torres, must be quoted in full, as well as his affiliation at time of this document's creation (2018),
-- the document must be distributed in full, as is along with the following mention:
+- the document must be distributed in full and as is, or not at all.

 The above conditions complement the terms of the GNU Free Documentation License Version 1.3 or or any later version published by the Free Software Foundation.
 You can consult the full licensing terms either on the Free Software Foundation web site, or in the adjoined License.md file.

 The authors' common affiliation at time of document's creation was: <BR>
      Dept of Architecture of Computers (DAC)<BR>
-     Barcelona College of Computer Science (FIB)<BR>
+     College of Computer Science (FIB)<BR>
      Polytechnic University of Catalonia (UPC)<BR>
      Barcelona 08034 - Spain